Overactive Bladder (OAB)

 If you do have OAB, there are treatments to help.
 Together, you and your healthcare professional can choose what’s best for you.

 To get more facts, check out the Foundation’s It’s Time to Talk About OAB campaign web site.
-You can order printed materials, and use our bladder assessment tool to help you better understand if you have a problem.
+There, you can view and download OAB facts and information, order printed materials and take our "Think you have Overactive Bladder?" quiz to help you and your health care provider better understand if you have OAB.

 Reviewed: January 2011